Table of Contents

 2. Label layout

-This information should be read together with the label layout and presentation requirements, which also apply to aerosol product labelling.
+This information should be read together with APVMA label content requirements, which also apply to aerosol product labelling.

 2.1.
 Main panel and ancillary panels

 A label panel refers to a distinct portion or division of the label.
-A label will be easier to read and follow if the necessary information is spread over at least two panels—the panels delineate the information, making it easier for a reader to identify important information.
+A label will be easier to read and follow if the necessary information is spread over at least 2 panels – the panels delineate the information, making it easier for a reader to identify important information.
 If space is limited, the print size may be too small and the layout may be cramped, making it difficult to convey intelligible, easily read information to the user.

-Aerosol products generally contain at least two panels: a main panel (which is the most prominent) and ancillary panels.
+Aerosol products generally contain at least 2 panels: a main panel (which is the most prominent) and ancillary panels.
 The main panel generally contains the following items:

 Any other items are included in the ancillary panels.